 I mention these things because I try not to allow my personal agenda to cloud the research and findings I read and study.
 I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat them.
-Though I may believe in one aspect of nutrition for the majority, that doesn’t mean it is suitable for everyone or even for myself.
+Though I may believe in one aspect of nutrition for the majority, that doesn’t mean it’s suitable for everyone or even for myself.
 It doesn’t mean I am going to manipulate research in order to support my personal dietary habits.
 It doesn’t mean I am not passionate; trust me, passion is not something I lack.
 Still, I expect that a majority of people reading this who have been following me for years would be surprised to learn some of these things.

 I have caught myself trying to find the one study out of 100 that proved the view I felt was right in my gut was correct.
 It is difficult to resist the sweet lure of laying out the one abstract study that “refutes” something.
 These studies usually predate the 50s.
-The problem is valid research does not work that way.
+The problem is that valid research does not work that way.
 Searching for the one out of 100 studies to prove a point is not working for science, it is working for ego or fear.

 The Damnation of Food

-At any given moment, anyone can visit the website of a “health expert” and find a food item that they are not supposed to eat.
-Recently, I decided to take a closer look and tally the foods put on the “don’t” lists and who was doing it.
-Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as a food that shouldn’t be consumed.
+At any given moment, anyone can visit the website of a “health expert” and find a food item they are not supposed to eat.
+Recently, I decided to take a closer look and tally the foods put on “don’t” lists and who was doing it.
+Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as something that shouldn’t be consumed.
 From celery to lamb, I can point to a site that recommends against it’s intake.
 This includes the usual suspects—dairy, meat, gluten, fruit, and grains.
 Green non-starch vegetables and wine are the least attacked foods.
-Ironically enough, people who are usually against eating fruit were the people who recommend a daily glass or two of wine.
+Ironically enough, people who are usually against eating fruit are the people who recommend a daily glass or two of wine.